nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 | |_| | | |_| | | | | | | |     | |     | | | |
 | | | | |  __/  | |_| | | |___  | |___  | |_| |
 |_| |_| |_|     \_____/ |_____| |_____| \_____/

+Your personal task and timetable manager!
 Enter "help" to see a list of commands.
 ____________________________________________________________

 ```

+**IMPORTANT:**
+- It is recommended that users **not** mutate the logger files.
+If the logger file is corrupted, severe errors will be logged
+on the console by design.
+However, the application will still run normally and error messages thrown by the logger is not considered a bug.
+- Users may edit the save.txt and the moduleData.txt files directly on a plaintext file editor but it is recommended
+  that users edit it with the application.
+This is to ensure that save data in the correct format so that the data can be
+  correctly loaded upon relaunch.

 ## Command Summary